Mary Karr: Poetry

 Karr won a 1989 Whiting Award for her poetry.
 She was a Guggenheim Fellow in poetry in 2005 and has won Pushcart prizes for both her poetry and essays.
 Karr has published five volumes of poetry: Abacus (Wesleyan University Press, CT, 1987, in its New Poets series), The Devil's Tour (New Directions NY, 1993, an original TPB), Viper Rum (New Directions NY, 1998, an original TPB), Sinners Welcome (HarperCollins, NY, 2006), and Tropic of Squalor (HarperCollins, NY, 2018).
 Her poems have appeared in major literary magazines such as Poetry, The New Yorker, and The Atlantic Monthly.

 Karr's Pushcart Award-winning essay, "Against Decoration", was originally published in the quarterly review Parnassus (1991) and later reprinted in Viper Rum.
 In "Against Decoration", Karr takes a stand in favor of content over style.
 She argues that emotions must be directly expressed and that clarity should be a watchword: characters are too obscure, the presented physical world is often "foggy" (imprecise), references are "showy" (both non-germane and overused), metaphors overshadow expected meaning, and techniques of language (polysyllables, archaic words, intricate syntax, "yards of adjectives") only "slow a reader's understanding".

 Another essay, "Facing Altars: Poetry and Prayer", was originally published in Poetry (2005).
 In it, Karr writes about moving from agnostic alcoholic to baptized Catholic of the decidedly "cafeteria" kind, yet one who prays twice daily with loud fervor from her "foxhole".
 She argues that poetry and prayer arise from the same sources within us.

 Other

-In 2015, Karr served as the speaker at Syracuse University's 161st commencement.
-She appears in the 2024 documentary series Martin Scorsese Presents: The Saints alongside Martin Scorsese, Paul Elie, and Fr.
-James Martin to discuss the lives of various Christian saints.
+In 2015, Karr was the speaker at Syracuse University's 161st commencement.
+She appears in the 2024 documentary series Martin Scorsese Presents: The Saints alongside Martin Scorsese, Paul Elie, and Father James Martin to discuss the lives of various Christian saints.

 Personal life

 Karr was married to poet Michael Milburn for 13 years.
-Some time after their divorce, she began dating author David Foster Wallace, whose alleged abusive behavior toward Karr—which included throwing a coffee table at her and harassing her five-year-old son—is documented in his 2012 biography.
+Some time after their divorce, she began dating author David Foster Wallace, whose alleged abusive behavior toward Karr—which included throwing a coffee table at her and harassing her five-year-old son—is documented in a 2012 biography of Wallace.

 Although she has converted to Catholicism, Karr has some views at odds with those of the Catholic Church, such as supporting abortion rights, and has advocated for women's ordination to the priesthood.
 She has described herself as a feminist since the age of 12.